InsultingPros/KFMapVoteV3/README.md

 Greylisted, yet a minor upgrade over Voting Handler Fix v2.

+All credits to [Marco](https://steamcommunity.com/profiles/76561197975509070/).
+For reference you can use [v2 info](https://forums.tripwireinteractive.com/index.php?threads/mod-voting-handler-fix.43202/).

 * Fixed a bug, when forcing a mapswitch as an admin was picking an initial voting.
 * Maplist support.
 * Minor fixes.